 Showing possession is a basic communication skill.
 And to do so, we use a special set of adjectives.
 But because many people hear about this term for the first time, a lot of learners wonder what possessive adjectives in Spanish are.

-Spanish possessive adjectives are words that describe a noun by indicating who has possession of it.
-The Spanish possessive adjectives are: mi, tu, su, nuestro, nuestra, vuestro, and vuestra, as well as their plural form.
+A Spanish possessive adjective is a word that indicates that something belongs to someone.
+In Spanish, possessive adjectives are: mi, tu, su, nuestro, nuestra, vuestro, and vuestra, as well as their plural form.

-Because it may be a new topic for them, many people are unsure of how to use Spanish possessive adjectives.
-To help you overcome this, in this article, you’ll find essential information about these types of adjectives.
+Because it may be a new topic for them, many people are unsure of how to use these types of adjectives.
+To help you overcome this, in this article, you’ll learn:

 The topics you’ll learn are: